I Got Tape-In Extensions For My 4C Hair – Here's What You Should Know

 Esther adds: “Even though I am happy with my tape-ins, I still love my wigs, they just provide me with that glam look and my hair natural hair is safest when in the protective braid’s underneath.”

 While we’re certainly not through with wigs and weaves, it’s easy to see what’s driving tape-ins popularity.
 Tape-ins come in a variety of hair textures, meaning Black women have the choice of adding extensions that match curly and coily hair types, appearing even more natural compared to when wearing European textures.
-Black-owned hair extension company Ruka Hair strives to produce hair extensions that match afro hair textures, to ensure Black women embrace and luxuriate their own hair texture without feeling pressured to conform.
+Black-owned hair extension company Ruka Hair, which recently launched at Selfridges UK, strives to produce hair extensions that match afro hair textures, to ensure Black women embrace and luxuriate their own hair texture without feeling pressured to conform.

 Advertisement